morissetcl/see_double/README.md

     $ gem install see_double

 ## Get started
-Just open you terminal, go in your project and type
+Just open you terminal, go in your project and type:

 `see_double expect` or `see_double result`.
 (if you are facing somme issue try to prepend `bundle exec` before the commands above)